ednet-dev/ednet_code_generation/README.md

 Copy the JSON representation from Model Concepts and paste it into the model.json file.

-Open ednet_core_gen in Dart Editor.
+Open ednet_core_gen in IDE.

 Select bin/ednet_core_gen.dart.

 Click on the right mouse button then Run bin/ednet_core_gen.dart.

 ednet_core_gen.dart console message:
-arguments are not entered properly in Run/Manage Launches of Dart Editor
+arguments are not entered properly in Run/Manage Launches of IDE

 In the Run menu open Manage Launches.